 Eva is a Member of the ICC Court of Arbitration and a Court member at the PCA.
 She is a member of the ICSID Panel of Arbitrators and has advised Eastern European governments on their foreign investment policies, as well as provided expert opinions in BIT cases to foreign investors.
 She also sits as an arbitrator on an ICSID annulment committee.

 Eva has particular expertise in CIS disputes.
 In addition to Italian, French, Spanish and German, Eva also speaks Latvian and Russian, allowing her to take an active role in complex arbitrations involving international companies and governments from Eastern Europe, including Russia.
 She is on the recommended list of arbitrators of the Russian Arbitration Center (RAC) and a former council member of the Georgian International Arbitration Center (GIAC).
 She has chaired very large CIS arbitrations and acted as lead counsel in shareholders’ disputes in Eastern Europe.

-Prior to joining LKK, she was an associate at a large European firm, where she represented several energy and construction companies in investment treaty arbitrations.
+Prior to joining LKK in 2009, she was an associate at a large European firm, where she represented several large energy and construction companies in investment treaty arbitrations.